 It is necessary to follow these steps to be certain that the transfer case is fully in N (Neutral) before recreational towing to prevent damage to internal parts.

 - 1. Depress brake pedal.

+- 2. Turn the ignition key ON, engine off.

-- 2. Shift transmission into N (Neutral).
+- 3. Shift transmission into N (Neutral).

-- 3. Shift transfer case lever into N (Neutral).
-Refer to "Four-Wheel Drive Operation" in this section.
-Start engine.
+- 4. Shift transfer case into N (Neutral).

-- 4. Shift transmission into D (Drive).

-- 5. Release brake pedal and ensure that there is no vehicle movement.